suffolklibraries/lgc/content/collections/events/an-elizabethan-window-wanderland.md

     content:
       -
         type: text
-        text: 'Take you children to Long Melford Library to explore the tutor period and create vibrant window displays, celebrating the joy of exploration, curiosity, and Elizabeth I’s visit to Suffolk.
-This project will include designing silhouettes inspired by the Elizabethan Progress in 1578 and local birds as a symbol of freedom.'
+        text: 'Enjoy a fun activity for all the family at Long Melford Library, where you can explore the Tudor period and create vibrant window displays, celebrating the joy of exploration, curiosity, and Elizabeth I’s visit to Suffolk.
+This project will include designing silhouettes inspired by the Elizabethan Progress in 1578 to decorate the windows.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'These designs will be used in upscaled larger window artwork to be displayed at night.
-Your designs will shine through windows across the 6 areas of Norfolk between mid-January and mid-February 2023.'
+        text: 'These designs will then be used in larger window artwork to be displayed at night. ' -
-  -
     type: heading
     attrs: